Cart 0

 • United Kingdom:

-The United Kingdom uses a complex system with several symbols combining titration, place of testing and year.
+The United Kingdom uses a complex system with multiple symbols combining fineness, the assay location, and the year.

 • United States:

-The jewelry bears a simple numerical inscription indicating the grading (e.g., “18K” or “14K”).
-No official graphic stamp is required.
+Jewelry bears a simple numeric inscription indicating the fineness (e.g., “18K” or “14K”).
+No official graphic hallmark is required.

 Why are hallmarks important?

-Hallmarks are essential to protect consumers and guarantee transparency on the quality of jewelry.
-They help distinguish genuine pieces from imitations or inferior alloys.
-When purchasing a piece of jewelry, checking the hallmark is an essential step to ensure its value and authenticity.
+Hallmarks are essential to protect consumers and ensure transparency about jewelry quality.
+They help distinguish authentic pieces from imitations or lower-grade alloys.
+When purchasing a piece of jewelry, checking the hallmark is an indispensable step to confirm its value and authenticity.

-At Lauredi, all our jewelry is hallmarked with an eagle's head, guaranteeing its composition of 18 carats.
-Hallmarking is carried out under the supervision of French customs guaranteeing the quality of the gold.
+At Lauredi, all our jewelry is hallmarked with an eagle’s head, guaranteeing an 18-carat composition.
+Hallmarking is carried out under the supervision of French Customs, ensuring the quality of the gold.

-The importance of the quantity of gold in grams
+The importance of the amount of gold in grams

-Besides the carat size, the amount of gold in grams and the thickness of the ring's structure play a crucial role in its strength, durability and ability to hold the gemstones in place.
+Beyond caratage, the amount of gold in grams and the thickness of the ring’s structure play a crucial role in its strength, durability, and ability to keep gemstones securely in place.

 A ring containing less than 1 gram of gold is generally considered too thin for everyday wear.
-Here are the implications depending on the weights:
+Here are the implications by weight:

 • Less than 1 gram: